Nea Zichni

 Nea Zichni (Νέα Ζίχνη) is a municipality in the Serres regional unit, of Central Macedonia region, Greece.
-Population 12,397 (2011).
-Nea Zichni is also the name of the administrative seat of the municipality, population 2,530 (2011).
+Population 8,267 (2021).
+Nea Zichni is also the name of the administrative seat of the municipality, population 1,547 (2021).

 History

 The city was originally built next to the marches of Lake Achinos, on the hill of "Toumba" (2 km south of Nea Zichni) and it was called Ichna (Ίχνα).
 It was a Paionian city, that was sometime in the 5th or early 4th century BC incorporated into the Macedonian Kingdom.
 Another city by the same name Ichna is mentioned by Thucydides being next to Pella, by the estuary of the Loudias and Axios rivers.
 The name Ichna is a Paionian cognate of the Greek word "ichnos" (ίχνος) which means "stepping ground" a name appropriate for a city built on the sand between the marsh and the lake (or the sea).
 The original Ichna remained a city throughout the Hellenistic, Roman and Byzantine eras, only to be destroyed and was rebuilt far from the lake in its original position on the hills.
-During the Ottoman years it was a kaza centre in the Sanjak of Serres in the Salonica Eyalet.
+In the Ottoman tax registry of 1519 (Hijri 925), it was recorded as Zihne, and the town had 46 Muslim and 419 Christian households, along with 27 Muslim and 73 Christian bachelors and 141 Christian widows; it was a zeamet.
+In the 19th century it was a kaza centre in the Sanjak of Serres in the Salonica Eyalet.